Family-centered neonatal care

 Your communication may impact parents and their babies significantly.
 Parents could be more motivated and confident, and establish a better relationship with their baby after the healthcare staff support the parents with better communication.
 These changes in the family also improve the baby’s outcomes.

-To all parents and other family members of babies, what support was helpful if your baby had experienced NICUs or other neonatal units?
-Or what support would have made your stay more comfortable?
-Many of you may find that this includes communication with neonatal healthcare staff.
+To all parents and other family members of babies, what support was helpful when your baby was in the NICU or other neonatal unit?
+What support would have made your stay more comfortable?
+For many of you, this may include communication with neonatal healthcare staff.